-FI = 11: conditional output, jump to an address specified in micro-instruction (no modification).
+FI = 11: conditional output and jump to an address specified in micro-instruction (no modification).

 The second format includes all kinds of jumps to the target address obtained from the address specified in the micro-instruction; this latter address is modified by external variables, by up to 4 variables at a time, including 0 variable (no modification), by means of 16-way Branch Control Unit (BCU).
 The task of this unit is to shift active inputs, selected by a 4-bit mask, to the lowest positions of the 4-bit output vector.
 This vector is then wire-ORed with the address obtained from the micro-instruction.
 If there are more external variables, LUT cascade paradigm is used.
-The LUT output contains not only the rail variables, but the whole next LUT base address modified by k rail variables in proper positions.
+The LUT output contains not only the rail variables, but the whole address of one of the input nodes in the next section of the MTBDD encapsulated in the next LUT.

-We will illustrate rewriting a general multi-way branch microinstruction into a micro-program.
+We will illustrate the transformation of a general multi-way branch microinstruction into a micro-program.
 The multi-way branch has the same structure as a switch.
 Let us have the statement